Cataclas/Frontend-Mentor_Profile-card-component/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Profile card component
 ## HTML - CSS - Bootstrap Responsive

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).